 After successfully reaching the summit of Big Chimgan, I didn’t waste any time in Tashkent and went straight to Samarkand.
-Unfortunately, I wasn’t able to book the fast train called “Afrosiyob“, but I managed to get a ticket of the ‘slow’ train called “Sharq“.
+Unfortunately, I wasn’t able to book the fast train called "Afrosiyob", but I managed to get a ticket for the ‘slow’ train called "Sharq".
 In this post, I will share useful information about the train ride from Tashkent to Samarkand by Uzbek Railways!

 All Aboard!
 Book Your Train Tickets with Uzbek Railways Today! 🚂🎟️